 The honeybees we discovered in our wall were living in our kitchen ceiling floor joists.
 We watched them coming and going from the siding, with their legs full of pollen, knowing full well they were packing honey into our house.
 We needed to evict them but we didn't want to exterminate them.

-Unable to find someone to help, Matt decided to put on a rubber rain suit, wrap a towel around his head, climb a ladder, and start removing row after row of honeycomb and thousands of bees from our wall.
+Unable to find someone to help, Matt decided to put on a rubber rain suit, wrapped a towel around his head, climbed a ladder, and started removing row after row of honeycomb and thousands of bees from our wall.
 Many stings later, the bees were re-homed to a cabinet that we put in the woods.

 As we rescued the bees from our house, we tasted fresh honey for the first time.
 "Is this what honey is supposed to taste like?" we asked ourselves.

 Our passion for bees and honey was sparked

 We assumed this bee rescue would be the end to our honeybee adventures....but the bees had other ideas.
 Not two weeks later, a swarm of honeybees flew over our garage and started going back in the house, in the same place where the previous colony had lived.
 Perplexed, at this point we called a beekeeper named Rachel who came to help us.
 By now, we were wondering about beekeeping, and keeping the bees who found our house so welcoming.
 And so, with Rachel's help, we re-homed this second colony into a proper beehive, as we did with the first colony.
 Here we were, two new beekeepers with two beehives.